ibmrcruicks/IBMi-LUG-2019-78-workshop/ibmi-watson-helpdesk.md

-# Build an enhanced IT helpdesk chatbot on IBM i with Watson services
+# Build an IT helpdesk chatbot on IBM i with Watson services

 ## Deploy a chatbot prototype that can understand and automatically solve password-related issues on IBM i